CJ42/potato-tipper-contracts/LEARN.md

 - the **something** is _"I received a new follower"_
 - the **action** being done is _"transfer some 🥔 tokens to the new follower"_.

-### Pattern 2: Self-Documenting ERC725Y Data Keys Configuration
+### Pattern 2: Self-Documenting ERC725Y Data Keys Configurations

 The [`PotatoTipperConfig`](./src/PotatoTipperConfig.sol) contract exposes all required ERC725Y data keys to be configured by a user through view functions, making it easy for dApp developers and users to discover configuration requirements and set them.